La Mesa Party Bus & Limo Rentals

 Start by locking in your headcount and event date.
 Weekend evenings and Oktoberfest weekend in October are the busiest booking windows for La Mesa, so reserving two to four weeks ahead gives you the best vehicle selection.
 Prom Saturdays from March through May require a six-hour minimum and sell out fast — book even earlier for those dates.
 Call (619) 354-1420 or fill out our online form for a free, no-obligation quote tailored to your group.

 Plan your route and stops in advance to make the most of your rental.
 A classic La Mesa night out might begin with appetizers and cocktails at Bo-beau Kitchen + Rooftap in the Village, followed by a 20-minute ride to the Gaslamp Quarter for dinner and dancing, with a late-night food stop before the ride home.
 For daytime events, a Temecula wine tour from La Mesa hits four to six wineries with a vineyard lunch.
 Casino nights at Sycuan are just 15 minutes east.
 Share your preferred stops and timing with your driver — they know the best drop-off points and can adjust on the fly.
-Remember, our pricing is all-inclusive: fuel, driver, insurance, taxes, and gratuity are covered.
+Remember, our pricing is quote-based: fuel, driver, insurance, taxes, and gratuity are covered.
 The only extras are whatever you spend at the venues themselves.

-Local Insider Tips
+Local Planning Tips

 La Mesa locals know that the back patio at Bo-beau is the best-kept secret in the Village — request it when making reservations, and your group gets a semi-private dining experience with string lights and hillside views.
 The Thursday evening La Mesa Village Farmers Market runs year-round and is one of the best in East County, offering a great pre-party bus stop for groups heading out later in the evening.